bzw133/SHAARP.ml/docs/examples.md

 - Now click on `SHG Simulation` in the functionality sub-panel to define the experimental setup.
 Check  `Generate Maker Fringes Plot` to calculate the Maker Fringes pattern.

-- Select the assumption to use.
-By default, ♯SHAARP._ml_ uses full multiple reflections.
+- The full multiple reflection considering backward propagating waves along with standing waves is used for the simulation.

 - In the Maker fringes collection settings, enter the incident angle range for the Maker fringes simulation.
 We shall simulate the pattern for incident angles between 0$^{\circ}$ and 45$^{\circ}$.
 To do this, set the minimum incident angle to 0 and maximum incident angle to 45.
 This can be done by either dragging the sliders, clicking on the angle button or manually entering the angle.